marcoaguero/fs-effectslab-react/README.md

 10. **Submitting Account Creation**:
     - Upon submission, the password is sent via a POST request to `api/create-account`.
     - The password is associated with the `accountId.customerInfo` data for the respective user.
+    - When satisfied conditionally render the thank you message by setting `showThankYouMessage`to true.

-Feel free to reach out if you have any questions or need further assistance!
+Feel free to reach out if you have any questions!